lauralwd/metagenomicspractical/README.md

 # Metagenomicspractical
-Hands-on practical for learning a metagenomics workflow aimed at Masters Students in Life Sciences.
+This reposistory contains a practical for learning a metagenomics workflow.
+These lessons are aimed at Masters Students in Life Sciences with no or minimal bioinformatics experience.
-The practical discusses a metagenomics workflow from acquiring sequencing data up to annotating binned microbial genomes.
-Steps up to and including assembly have already been performed for feasibility.
+This practical starts by discussing a metagenomics workflow from a biological context, acquiring sequencing data and genome assembly.
+Then, you as a student take over.
+You'll extract individual microbial genomes from the metagenome assembly, check their quality, and annotate genes coded in these genomes.
 This practical includes the following steps (and depends on the following tools):
 * backmapping (bwa+samtools)
 * binning (MetaBAT)
 * quality control of bins (CheckM)